SelfCareMap

 🧊 What Is a Cold Plunge?

-A cold plunge (also called cold water immersion or CWI) involves immersing the body—typically up to the neck—in water between 50°F and 59°F (10°C to 15°C) for 2 to 10 minutes.
-Some athletes go colder (as low as 39°F/4°C), but the sweet spot for most recovery benefits lies in the 50–59°F range.
+A cold plunge, also called cold water immersion or CWI, involves immersing the body, typically up to the neck, in water between 50°F and 59°F (10°C to 15°C) for 2 to 10 minutes.
+While some extreme athletes go colder, reaching temperatures as low as 39°F (4°C), the sweet spot for most recovery benefits lies in the 50 to 59°F range.
+At this temperature, the body experiences a significant thermal shock that triggers an immediate systemic response without risking hypothermia.

 ✅ The Science-Backed Benefits for Athletes